NikhilNarayana/Melee-YouTube-Uploader/README.md

 ## Current Feature Set:
 * Upload videos
+* Manual or automatic file selection
 * Queue and dequeue Videos to upload
-* Adds a lot of relevant tags
+* Add many relevant YouTube tags
-* Adds to a YouTube playlist
+* Add to a YouTube playlist
-* Saves and loads form values
+* Save and load form values
-* Loading values from history
+* Load old submissions from history
+* Save a queue to be uploaded later
-* Melee and Ultimate Character List
+* Melee and Ultimate Character Lists
-* Hooks into Scoreboard Assistant and OBS
+* Hook into Scoreboard Assistant and OBS

 ## How to Setup
 1. Install [Python 3.7.1](https://www.python.org/downloads/release/python-371/) for your OS with the PATH added and make sure there are no other versions of Python 3.